INCATools/ontology-access-kit/docs/concepts.rst

 Prefix Maps
 -----------

-A prefix map maps between prefixes and their URI base expansions
+A prefix map maps between prefixes and their URI base expansions.

 Relationships / Edges
 ---------------------

 .. note ::

-   It may seem surprising but the Owl standard has no construct that directly corresponds to what we call a relationship here.
+   It may seem surprising but the OWL standard has no construct that directly corresponds to what we call a relationship here.

 Mappings